 The hallmarks of overdose as they have been established in popular culture will not occur even if you take CBD in concentrations that have been established as toxic.
 In all likelihood, ingesting unreasonable quantities of CBD will only result in vomiting or diarrhea as your body purges itself of this mild, non-intoxicating substance.
 The main concern would be dehydration, which could easily be treated with basic hospital equipment.

 What are the effects of taking too much CBD?

 Even though scientific research has established the toxicity threshold of CBD at 20,000mg over the course of around 24 hours, the definition of “too much” CBD will vary from person to person.
 A variety of factors can affect the way that a person’s body interacts with CBD, and the threshold at which CBD’s effects become uncomfortable changes in response.

-It’s worth noting again that most studies agree that doses of up to 1500mg CBD per day are well-tolerated in human subjects.
-Especially if you’ve used CBD for a while, it’s highly unlikely that you’ll experience any negative effects when ingesting this cannabinoid at concentrations under 1500mg CBD.
+Most studies agree that doses up to 1500mg CBD per day are well-tolerated in humans.
+Especially if you’ve used CBD for a while, it’s highly unlikely that you’ll experience any negative effects when ingesting this cannabinoid in concentrations under 1500mg CBD.